pixelstuermer/img2excel/README.md

 3. Hit `[ENTER]`.
 4. Open the resulting `.xlsx` file after the converter has finished.
 It is at the same location as the input image file.

 Here is the full command for version `1.0.0` and the [sample file](https://raw.githubusercontent.com/pixelstuermer/img2excel/master/src/example/hamnoy_small.jpeg) `hamnoy_small.jpeg`.
 Therefore, we assume that both (jar and image) are located in the same folder.
-Also, the terminal is opened at this location:
+The excel file will also be generated at this location.
+Also, the terminal is opened at the same folder:

     java -jar img2excel-cli-1.0.0.jar hamnoy_small.jpeg

+The command can also be executed from within any other location, giving it the absolute path of the jar and of the image.
+The excel file will then be stored at the location of the input file:

+    java -jar /some/path/img2excel-cli-1.0.0.jar /another/path/hamnoy_small.jpeg